brucemuller/HierarchicalLosses/README.md

 * We used U-Net for a simple model for comparison purposes but you are free to use your own (set in the config file).
 * Use the config file to set hyper parameters, augmentations, data location etc (see here for some usage: https://github.com/meetshah1995/pytorch-semseg).
 * Basic metrics are provided with this code (see acknowledgements).
-* Dependencies:

 ### Acknowledgements

 We would like to thank Meet Shah (https://github.com/meetshah1995/pytorch-semseg) and the contributors there for the great semantic segmentation code base with data loading, model and metric support.

-### To Do

-* Re-structure code to accept any number of hierarchical levels

-* Add loss listing on readme

 Please feel free to get in touch if your are interested in our research! (brm512@york.ac.uk)